RouleThomas/Akizu_Lab/001_EZH1_project/003__CutRun/labtone.md

 sbatch --dependency=afterany:33067 scripts/matrix_gene_1kb_corr_min2_profile.sh # 33072 ok
 ```

 --> min2 is faaar too high; this is not value of 2 like in IGV; that is the read counts...
-Looking at the plots >0.2 should be better : XXX RUN IT XXX
+Looking at the plots >0.2 should be better.